ALISHA C. JOHNSON

 But the work I love most is building something that doesn't exist yet.
 A new brand, a new category, a new answer to a question no one has thought to ask.
 The diagnostician finds what's broken or stuck.
 The other part of me wants to be in the room when the page is still blank.

-Fifteen years across Fortune 500 brands — Clorox, Ghirardelli, Jelly Belly — and growth-stage companies sharpened both instincts.
+Twenty years across Fortune 500 brands — Clorox, Ghirardelli, Jelly Belly — and growth-stage companies sharpened both instincts.
 Today I work as a fractional CMO for a small number of companies at a time.
-Family-built businesses, recently acquired ones, and the operators who own them.
+Family-built businesses, recently acquired ones, building close partnerships with the operators who own them.

-HARVARD · WHARTON · FIFTEEN YEARS IN THE ROOM
+HARVARD · WHARTON · TWO DECADES IN THE ROOM

 THE WRITING

 This is an online magazine about what I find worth thinking about: family, business, and legacy.
-Elder care is the current anchor — I come to it honestly, through three generations of people who built businesses around hospitality and care.
+Elder care is the current anchor and I come to it honestly, through multiple generations of people who built businesses around hospitality and care.
 But the thinking moves wherever the problem is interesting.

 Field notes from real places.
 Analysis that earns its keep.
 The occasional observation that doesn't fit anywhere but is too good to lose.